Nancy Spero

 Featured:

-Nancy Spero (born 1926) is an American artist.
-Born in Cleveland, Ohio, she has long been based in New York City.
+Nancy Spero (August 24, 1926 – October 18, 2009) was an American visual artist.
+Born in Cleveland, Ohio, Spero lived for much of her life in New York City.
 She was married to and collaborated with artist Leon Golub (19222004).

 As both artist and activist, Nancy Spero’s career has spanned fifty years.
 Her continuous engagement with contemporary political, social, and cultural concerns is renowned.
 She has chronicled wars and apocalyptic violence as well as articulating visions of ecstatic rebirth and the celebratory cycles of life.
 Her complex network of collective and individual voices was a catalyst for the creation of her figurative lexicon representing women from prehistory to the present in such epic-scale paintings and collage on paper as Torture of Women (1976), Notes in Time on Women (1979) and The First Language (1981).